21 Important Questions to Ask When Buying a Used Car

 17 - How Did You Determine the Price of the Car?

 You want to make sure you're getting a fair price and that the seller isn't just pulling a number out of a hat.
 He or she should explain how they determined their listing price, and you should cross-check any pricing guides they reference.
+It's worth knowing what car appraisers look for.

 18 - Do You Take Trade-Ins?